-Yet, before your company begins the transition of business manufacturing to a nearshore partner like NovaLink, one should consider all the factors and advantages in getting the production started and most importantly; whether manufacturing in Mexico is a good fit for your business.
+Yet, before your company begins the transition of business manufacturing to a nearshore partner like NovaLink, one should consider all the factors and advantages in getting the production started and most importantly; whether Mexico Shelter Services Manufacturing is a good fit for your business.

 The Mexico Advantage

-Just as many US corporations such as Ford, Nike, Patagonia and Eddie Bauer have realized, doing business in Mexico is an advantage not only for American companies, which can save costs and use a greater portion of their profits for research and product development, but also to the American consumer, which can afford to purchase products manufactured in Mexico at a premium rate, which manufacturing countries in other companies across the Pacific such as China and India are unable to provide.
+Just as many US corporations such as Ford, Nike, Patagonia and Eddie Bauer have realized, moving manufacturing to Mexico is an advantage not only for American companies, which can save costs and use a greater portion of their profits for research and product development, but also to the American consumer, which can afford to purchase products manufactured in Mexico at a premium rate, which manufacturing countries in other companies across the Pacific such as China and India are unable to provide.

 Combine this with a large, educated and inexpensive labor force and you begin to understand why Bloomberg believes that Mexico is a “Global manufacturing power...which makes it more attractive for companies to locate or expand plants there.”

-The labor force most commonly used in Mexico, The Maquiladoras, is one of the most attractive benefits of manufacturing products in Mexico.
+The labor force most commonly used in Mexico, The Maquiladoras, is one of the most attractive benefits of Mexico manufacturing.
 Maquiladoras are capable of manufacturing high-quality products across a wide variety of industries: Textiles, Electronics, Aviation/Automotive and Furniture are all industries in which the Maquiladoras excel in producing high-quality products.

 Is My Business a Good Fit?

 Yet, not all products that may be manufactured are a good fit for Mexico.
 Simple products that require little labor, skill, assembly, innovation or that can be automated are generally not a good fit for manufacturing in Mexico.
 When it comes to Manufacturing in Mexico vs China: if a machine can do most of the work, then it may make more sense to manufacture in the United States or across the Pacific in China.

 Mexican manufacturing is not suited to factory-line labor: products requiring assembly or hand-customization, such as sewing or cutting fabric or a skilled, trainable workforce, such as electronics, is also better suited to Mexico.